cppfastio/fast_io/readme.md

 ## Features
 - As close to system call as possible.
 - No default locale.
 It is optional.
-- Correctly deal with EBCDIC exec-charset (where no libc correctly deals it).
+- Correctly deals with EBCDIC exec-charset (where no libc correctly deals it).
 - No OOP.
 Yes to C with Concepts.
 No to C with Classes.

-- No easily misused stuff like `std::endl`
+- No easily misused stuff such as `std::endl`
 - No internal `iomanip` states (since it creates security issues)
 - RAII for C `FILE*`, POSIX `fd` and win32 `HANDLE`
 - No dual error reporting mechanism.
 Exception as the **only** error reporting mechanism.